ejacksondev/ForgeGuardian/README.md

 - `bad_2.jpg`: (Where the full base64 data is included) a JPEG image
 - `bad_2.jpg.xz`: `bad_2.jpg` compressed with `xz` (built with `xz --compress good_2.jpg`).
 Hex 0x10 to 0x20 is replaced with the specified values.

+## ⚠️ Security Notice ⚠️
+OS commands may be specified in `config.toml`.
+Carefully check the configuration file before using ForgeGuardian.
+If you don't understand the commands a test is using, don't use it and reach out to the open-source community for help or use resources such as [explainshell.com](https://explainshell.com) before executing ForgeGuardian.

 ## Roadmap
 - [x] Minimum Viable Product
 - [ ] Delete base files created by `create.rs`